ThomasBill5225/Drive-Nexus/README.md

 # Drive-Nexus
-DriveNexus leads the charge in autonomous driving innovation with DePIN (Decentralized Physical Infrastructure Networks) powered by Solana Saga.
-By collecting geospatial and driving data, we enhance navigation, safety, and efficiency, providing a seamless driving experience for all.
+DriveNexus is the leading DePIN + AI infrastructure powering the autonomous driving revolution, harnessing Solana Saga and Solana blockchain to collect geospatial and driving data.

 ## Purpose
 The primary purpose of DriveNexus is to: